Every sales team has one decisive goal.

 d) Peer learning sessions

-Sometimes, the greatest sales learning experience can come from shadowing top senior salespersons, and in having open conversations with them as to tips and tricks regarding the sales processes such as handling objections, closing deals, calls, and writing emails that they follow.
+Sometimes, the greatest sales learning experience can come from shadowing top senior salespersons in-person, and having open conversations with the sales leaders as to tips and tricks regarding the sales processes such as handling objections, closing deals, calls, and writing emails that they follow and templates the emails.

 This invaluable osmosis of field knowledge can go missing when you take your team remote.